The Life of an Anti-Slavery Agent

 Cyrus - MA, RI, PA

-The travel demands on an agent included keeping expenses low (being an anti-slavery agent was not a road to riches), staying with friends, allies and family along the way.
+The travel demands on an agent included keeping expenses low (being an agent was definitely not the road to riches), staying with friends, allies and family along the way.
 Finding a place to speak was often fraught with partisan gamesmanship - it was not at all unusual to be locked out of a civic center, church, or meeting place that had been legally secured beforehand.
 Civil authorities were often worried about civil disturbances erupting at anti-slavery meetings - while one can well understand their concern, it was a case of displaced anxiety, since slavery and racism together constituted the greater evil that needed to be confronted.

 The agents - especially in the decade of the 1830s, as the movement for Immediate Abolition was gaining traction - were especially valuable in setting up active networks.
 This included gaining subscribers to anti-slavery publications, seeding town and county anti-slavery societies, and inviting people of all walks of life - including farmers, merchants, apprentices, and women - to contribute.
 In this manner, the model based on the early Christian disciples fit well - the agents were eager to include everyone, while the rival American Colonization Society based its appeal primarily to those who were educated and wealthy (due to the daunting logisitics of transporting free blacks out of the country).
 One can see how the notion of living out both Christian ideals and Christian history could have been used metaphorically.
 The suffering and miniature martyrdoms only added to the luster.